 What will it cost, and how much meat will I get?

-The cost ends up being a little bit less than $8 per pound of finished beef, and each half yields approximately 300 pounds of finished beef.
+The cost ends up being a little bit more than $8 per pound of finished beef, and each half yields approximately 190 pounds of finished beef.
 Every animal is different, so these prices will vary based on the weight.

 There are three different costs to calculate:

-- The cost to have the animal slaughtered is $30 for a half or $60 for a whole, payable to the processor at time of pickup.
+- The cost to have the animal slaughtered is $40 for a half or $80 for a whole.

-- The cost to have the meat aged, cut, wrapped and frozen so it's ready to take home is $.60 per pound hanging weight for paper wrapped or $.70 per pound for vacuum sealed.
+- The cost to have the meat aged, cut, wrapped and frozen so it's ready to take home is $.75 per pound for vacuum sealed.
 Hanging weight is usually 59% to 62% of the live weight.
-This is payable to the butcher.

 As an example, buying half of a 1000-pound cow would cost: